 SDSU...In Partnership with Educators for Over a Century

 San Diego State University was founded as a Teacher's College more than 100 years ago.
-Today, that tradition continues with the College of Extended Studies as a proud partner with international schools, Department of Defense Educational Activity (DODEA) schools, local school districts, and other organizations who are committed to excellence in education in providing graduate level professional development courses for educators.
+Today, that tradition continues with the College of Extended Studies as a proud partner with international schools, Department of Defense Educational Activity (DODEA) schools, local school districts, and other organizations that are committed to excellence in education in providing graduate-level professional development courses for educators.

 What is graduate level professional development credit?